ccxzhang/Chenxiao-Zhang/README.md

 # Charlie Zhang

-I am currently a student in Data Science and Public Policy program in Mccourt School of Public Policy, Georgetown University.
+I am currently a student at the Mccourt School of Public Policy, Georgetown University.

 ## Interests